HAPNlab/mid-task/README.md

 - See text folder to edit task instructions.
 - Experimental output is stored in data folder.
 - When "practice" task is selected, a shorter version of the MID task will be presented.
 Otherwise, choose MID1 or MID2.
-- If "fMRI" is selected, the experiment will not begin until the scanner sends TR signal.
+- If "fMRI" is selected, the experiment will not begin until the a pulse signal is received from the scanner, and each phase of the trial will be synced with the scanner pulses.
+Otherwise, the scanner emulator will run in the background to simulate TR pulses through key presses.

 ## Editing an existing MID task:
 - The trial order or contents can be edited by updating the contents of the trials csv.